netscaler/netscaler-k8s-ingress-controller/multicluster/README.md

   # group name to use for REST API: /apis/<group>/<version>
   group: citrix.com
   # list of versions supported by this CustomResourceDefinition
-  version: v1beta1
-  #    - name: v1
-      # Each version can be enabled/disabled by Served flag.
-      #      served: true
-      # One and only one version must be marked as the storage version.
-      #storage: true
-  # either Namespaced or Cluster
-  scope: Namespaced
-  subresources:
-    status: {}
-  additionalPrinterColumns:
-    - name: Status
-      type: string
-      description: "Current Status of the CRD"
-      JSONPath: .status.state
-    - name: Message
-      type: string
-      description: "Status Message"
-      JSONPath: .status.status_message
   names:
     # plural name to be used in the URL: /apis/<group>/<version>/<plural>
     plural: globalserviceentries